yeukb/learn/README.md

-# My first Ansible project - Training by Nitin
+# My first Ansible project - Training by Nitin, 17-19 July 2017 in Singapore